Frequently Asked Questions

 What are the new community engagement requirements?

-The main community engagement requirements are:
+The community engagement requirement includes:

 - 80 hours a month: You must spend at least 80 hours each month doing certain activities.